 3.2.
 We are entitled to rely on the Author being accurate and fair in telling their story.
 We are not publishers to the public and we do not investigate or verify anything the Author tells us.
 We will not therefore be liable with respect to information or material of any kind that is supplied to us.
 If action is taken against us based on the content of the LifeBook, you agree to indemnify us as set out in clause 10.3.

 Duration of the Project

 4.2.
-We will agree an outline timescale with you which will have regard to any factors known or apparent to us, the interviewer, the ghostwriter, the project manager or any others employed or engaged by us on the Project (our Associates).
-The actual timescale will depend on the availability, health and well-being of the Author and other factors beyond our control and therefore time will not be of the essence as regards our meeting any specific dates or the overall Project timeline.
+We will agree on an outline timescale with you that will take into account any factors known or apparent to us, the interviewer, the ghostwriter, the project manager or any others employed or engaged by us on the Project (our Associates).
+The actual timescale will depend on the availability, health and well-being of the Author and other factors beyond our control, and therefore we do not guarantee meeting any specific dates or the overall Project timeline.